huggingface/blog/introducing-csearch.md

 These large-scale language models make the fluent and coherent generations possible.
 However, existing auto-regressive decoding methods limit their potentials for text generation.

-To the best of our knowledge, existing auto-regressive decoding methods could be divided into two categories [[1]](#reference_contrastive_search): deteriminstic and stochastic methods.
+To the best of our knowledge, existing auto-regressive decoding methods could be divided into two categories: deteriminstic and stochastic methods.

 **Deteriminstic methods** aim to select the text continuation with the highest probability based on the model's probability distribution.
 The greedy search and beam search are two representive deteriminstic methods.